-In many cases, degree-qualified early childhood teachers enjoy the same (or similar) pay and conditions working in early learning services as they do in schools.
-This provision is sometimes based on industrial awards (see VECTEA); in other cases, individual employers ensure pay parity.
+In many cases, degree-qualified early childhood teachers enjoy the same (or similar) pay working in early learning services as they do in schools.
+This provision is sometimes based on industrial awards; in other cases, individual employers ensure pay parity.

 Conditions of employment for educators may include: time for planning; paid professional development; and support for upskilling.
-Employers will often provide financial support and paid leave for educators undertaking additional study (eg at Bachelor level).
+Employers will often provide financial support and study leave for educators undertaking additional study (eg at Bachelor level).

 In addition to pay and professional support, educators may also be eligible for benefits such as discounted private health insurance and gym membership.
+Employers may also offer their educators discounted fees for their own children enrolled in an early learning service.